ExpenseGhost

 Verification.
 To protect the security of your Personal Data, we must verify your identity before fulfilling your request.
 We will request information sufficient to match the identifying information we already maintain (typically your registered email address, account identifier, and confirmation of recent account activity).
 We will not use information collected for verification for any other purpose.
 If we cannot verify your identity to a degree of certainty proportionate to the sensitivity of the request, we may decline the request and advise you of the reason.

 Response timing.
-We will respond within the timeframes required by applicable law (typically forty-five (45) days under U.S. state laws, with a single forty-five (45) day extension where reasonably necessary, and one (1) month under GDPR/UK GDPR, with a two (2) month extension where reasonably necessary).
+We will respond within the timeframes required by applicable law (typically forty-five (45) days under U.S. state privacy laws, with a single forty-five (45) day extension where reasonably necessary and permitted).

 We use automated processes (including machine-learning models and rule-based classifiers) to extract data from receipts, classify transactions, suggest categories and tax treatments, detect anomalies, and prevent fraud.
-These automated processes do not produce legal or similarly significant effects concerning you within the meaning of Article 22 GDPR, and they are subject to human review and override by you and by your tax professional.
+These automated processes do not produce legal or similarly significant effects concerning you, and they are subject to human review and override by you and by your tax professional.
 You retain the right to correct categorizations, override suggestions, and delete or modify outputs at any time.
-Where required by applicable law, we will provide additional disclosures and opt-out rights with respect to profiling activities that produce legal or similarly significant effects, and we will conduct data-protection impact assessments before undertaking such activities.
+Where required by applicable law, we will provide additional disclosures and opt-out rights with respect to profiling activities that produce legal or similarly significant effects, and we will conduct data protection assessments before undertaking such activities.

 We maintain a written information security program designed to protect Personal Data against unauthorized access, disclosure, alteration, and destruction.
 The program incorporates administrative, technical, and physical safeguards proportionate to the volume and sensitivity of the Personal Data we Process, including: